lsfusion/platform/docs/en/How-to_Custom_components_objects.md

 At the very end of the function, mouse click handlers are added to the item card.

-On a single click _changeSimpleGroupObject_ method is called on the controller, which changes the current object.
+On a single click _changeObject_ method is called on the controller, which changes the current object.
-The second parameter (_false_) specifies that the server should call the _update_ function again with a new list of objects (possibly the same one).
+The second parameter (_rendered_) is not specified (i.e. it is assumed to be _false_), which means that the server must eventually call the _update_ function with a new list of objects (probably the same one).
 Since the value of the _isCurrent_ method will change, re-creating the item cards will change the currently selected object in the interface.

 A double-click calls _changeProperty_ method, which changes the current value of the _edit_ property to the value passed in the second parameter.